Simple frosted vegan pumpkin cookies: made with one bowl in under an hour | Gluten Free + Dairy Free

 - Preheat your oven to 350°F /180°C and position a rack in the center of the oven.
 Line a baking sheet with parchment or a silicone baking mat.

-- In a large mixing bowl beat together the coconut oil, cane sugar, and brown sugar with an electric mixer.
+In a large mixing bowl beat together the butter, cane sugar, and brown sugar with an electric mixer.
 Add in the pumpkin puree and vanilla extract and continue mixing until combined fully.

 - With a wooden spoon add the remaining dry cookie ingredients and mix until combined.
 The dough should be soft at this point.